How to Remove Dried Paint Stains from Jeans?

 Getting Water-Based Paint Out from Denim

-Water-based paints that are still wet are pretty simple to clean out of clothes when – all you need is warm water to wash them away in a bucket.
+Water-based paints that are still wet are pretty simple to clean out of blue jeans and other clothes – all you need is warm water to wash them away in a bucket.

-Occasionally, though, water is not enough to clean up old dried paint stains.
+Occasionally, though, water is not enough to clean up old dried paint stains like those of acrylic and latex.

 When that’s the case, you can safely wash your paint-stained clothing separately in the laundry and let your detergent do its job.

-Using some isopropyl rubbing alcohol solution and scrubbing the paint with an old bristle toothbrush can help if you feel the dried paint is getting hard to remove.
+Using an isopropyl rubbing alcohol solution and scrubbing the paint with an old bristle toothbrush can help if the dried paint is getting hard to remove.

 Remember, these tricks will usually work for dried latex, acrylic, emulsion, milk, chalk, or any other water-based paint stains.